Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/WINDOWS.md

 ### Test-NetConnection
 	Powerful tool for testing and teasing out network data

+### Test-WSMan
+	Test a computer for WinRM
+	Unauthenticated
+- Use -ComputerName flag
+- Use '-Authentication Negotiate' to test authentication
 ## Registry Information
 ***
 ### Get-Item Property -path {registyPath}